MatthewR1021/MLB_Classification/README.md

 - Look at adjusting bet sizing based on value potentially using the famous Kelly Criterion

 # More Information
-Please look through our main [Jupyter Notebook](https://github.com/MatthewR1021/MLB_Capstone_Project/blob/main/Main_Notebook.ipynb)
+Please look through my main [Jupyter Notebook](https://github.com/MatthewR1021/MLB_Capstone_Project/blob/main/Main_Notebook.ipynb)

 If you have any questions feel free to contact me: Mreinhart1021@gmail.com